ubihazard/kf2-dedicated-outbreaks/README.md

 Change your system clock time again to get appropriate weekly.
 Restart NetTime, KF2 dedicated server, and the game client (in this order).

-In order to return all things back to normal, close/exit everything and re-enable time synchronization in Windows Control Panel to restore your system clock with proper date & time.
-After your clock is back to normal remove all `time.google.com` entries you’ve added earlier from `C:\Windows\System32\drivers\etc\hosts`.
+To return all things back to normal, close everything and re-enable time synchronization in Windows Control Panel to restore your system clock with proper date & time.
+After your clock is in order again, remove all `time.google.com` entries you’ve added earlier from `C:\Windows\System32\drivers\etc\hosts`.

 It might also be necessary to repeat this command in administrator command prompt: